Is there travel insurance coverage for the government shutdown?

 Unfortunately, travel insurance will not provide coverage for travelers who are delayed or miss their flights due to longer than expected lines at security checkpoints.
 Squaremouth explains why travel insurance will not provide coverage during the government shutdown.

-TSA absences resulting from the lingering government shutdown are leading to major airport delays.
-In some cases, the lack of staff is even causing airports to close entire terminals altogether.
-To accommodate for these delays, major airports are recommending travelers arrive at least 2-3 hours early for their flights.
+TSA absences resulting from a government shutdown can lead to major airport delays.
+In some cases, the lack of staff can cause airports to close entire terminals altogether.
+To accommodate for these delays during a shutdown, major airports typically recommend travelers arrive at least 2-3 hours early for their flights.

 However, even if you do arrive well ahead of time, missing your flight because you got stuck in line at a security checkpoint is not covered by any travel insurance benefits.